jwlodek/py_cui/docs/DocstringGenerated/Widgets.md

 * Button
 * TextBox
 * Text Block
+* Slider

-Additional widgets should be added in as additional_widgets/$WIDGET_NAME.py, importing this file and extending the base Widget class, or if appropriate one of the other core widgets.
+Additional widgets should be added in appropriate sub-modules, importing this file and extending the base Widget class, or if appropriate one of the other core widgets.

 #### Classes